Schuljahr in York

 Bank: NatWest: Embrace England Hosts

 The first payment will be for Sept, plus one extra month which counts as a cancellation fee (see point 2 of payment details below for explanation).
-We ask for this to be transferred and be available for audit on the 28thday of each month.
-The first monthly payment may be slightly more or slightly less than the normal monthly payment of £650 as it will depend on the student’s arrival date.
-To calculate this monthly charge we simply divide the monthly payment by the number of days in the month and add or subtract to the first payment depending on the arrival day.
-The arrival day is determined by the start of the academic term which changes yearly.
-In general terms, students usually arrive late August or early Sept for the start of each academic year.
-The departure day is determined by the last exam date the student has scheduled in May or June.
+We ask for this to be transferred and be available for audit on the 28th day of each month.
+Our families are committed to hosting students from 1st Sept until 30th June.
 Exam schedules are not known by Huntington School until spring of the academic year and are immediately passed onto students by their form tutor.
-For the month of May, we do not require any payment as we simply use the extra month paid at the beginning of the year.
+However, all exams will be completed by the end of June.
+If a student wants to leave after their exam but before the end of June they may do so, but host family payment will still be for the full month.
+We do not require a payment for June, however, as we simply use the extra month paid at the beginning of the year.